Published: April 14, 2026 | Last Updated: May 2026 | Category: 3D Printer Reviews | By Review3DPrinting.com

 3. Smart Sensors — The Machine Watches Itself

 The X2D has 31 sensors monitoring everything: filament jams, temperature, safety, and more.
 A special motor samples position 20,000 times per second and can detect a filament jam before it ruins your print.
-The printer also runs an automatic calibration routine before every print — so you don’t have to fiddle with settings every time.
+The printer also runs an automatic calibration routine before every print — so you do not have to fiddle with settings every time.

 4. Very Quiet and Clean